ilastik/ilastik-conda-recipes/customization-of-conda-build.md

     - {{ feature }}
 {% endfor %}
 ```
 However, this ignores the features' meaning and thus doesn't allow dropping feature declarations that are irrelevant for the present package.
 It might therefore be preferrable to group features into categories that cover a particular installation property.
-At present, there seem to be four reasonable categories: compiler, Python version, BLAS variant, and SIMD acceleration (see below for the latter).
+At present, there seem to be four reasonable categories: compiler, Python version, and BLAS variant.
 Assuming that conda-build knows about the existing categories, it could analyse the `track_features` fields in `<BUILD_ENV>/conda-meta/*.json` to define a jinja variable `features` that maps categories to active feature declarations (or to the empty string if the category is not tracked in the current `_build` environment).
 Then, `meta.yaml` might read like this:
 ```
 build:
   features: